tylim88/Create-Prisma-App/README.md

 If the environments are too complicated to setup, it take our attention away from REAL engineering problem, I remember in my first job, we spent 80% of the time just to pick up the tool (if you are curious, it was Siemens software and Siemens is infamous for not so user friendly software).

 Hence this motivates me to create and maintain well structured boilerplate, so that any newcomer that join the project can work on the code with minimum configuration.
 When we creating a boilerplate, alway put the team in mind, even if we are working alone, we also should do this because boilerplate that is convenient for a team definitely convenient for one man army too.

+Docker refuse to add key that allows user to run a service or not because the developers want to uphold some silly engineering principle even though it is a highly requested feature https://github.com/docker/compose/issues/1896, I have no choice but to create a seperate docker yml file for dev.
+Yes we can use --scale service=0 command, but that doesn't stop docker from building the service and building Node every time is not ideal for dev.

+# Objective

 The objective of this boilerplate is you should able to run it with just installing docker and use npm script to run command.